 THRIP SPRAY FOR INSIDE THE HOME

-Once thrips get established out in the yard, they will many times find their way inside the home.
+Once thrips get established out in the yard, they may find their way inside the home.
 You’ll know this is happening when people start getting bit.
 And if you keep plants inside the home, thrips will many times start to nest in the soil of these plants and become a permanent resident.
 And once this happens, they live, breed and bite all year long.

 So if you’re finding thrips inside, get the outside treated as explained above.
-This should help.
+But what about inside the home?

 Thrips are a common pest that will readily infest many plants in and around the home.
 Though small and easy to crush with your fingers, thrips are a persistent and annoying insect.
 Help prevent getting them on any sensitive plant because once you get them they can cause a lot of damage to host vegetation as well as spread disease.
-Use the Flying Insect Killer for prevention; use either Insecticidal Soap, Permethrin Concentrate or Talstar once you have them and want to eliminate local populations.
-Permethrin or Deltamethrin Dust are two other products that will work to knock out existing colonies once found and if you have a lot of damp mulch areas where they are nesting, use some ECO Exempt Granules for long term control and residual.
 By keeping this small but troublesome pest under control you will assuredly keep local plants protected and not enable them to get so populated that they start stinging people.

 CONTACT US